sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 The ``CoversNothing()`` attribute can be used to :ref:`specify <code-coverage.targeting-units-of-code>` that a test does not intend to contribute to code coverage.

+.. admonition:: Deprecation: using ``CoversNothing`` on a test method is deprecated

+   As of PHPUnit 12.3, using the ``CoversNothing`` attribute on a test method is hard-deprecated.
+   Doing so will trigger a deprecation warning.
+Use the attribute on the test class instead.

 .. _appendixes.attributes.UsesClass: